ae-group-mirror/ae_base/README.md

 ```

 The last command will install this module portion into your virtual environment, along with
-the tools you need to develop and run tests or for to extend the portion documentation.
+the tools you need to develop and run tests or to extend the portion documentation.
-For to contribute only to the unit tests or the documentation of this portion replace
+To contribute only to the unit tests or to the documentation of this portion replace
 the setup extras key `dev` in the above command with `tests` or `docs` respectively.